-89. Toxicology studies in animals provide much of the information that regulatory authorities use to assess risk to humans.
+92. Toxicology studies in animals provide much of the information that regulatory authorities use to assess risk to humans.
 This includes information on various biological effects, including their reversibility and severity, the identity of target organ(s) and a pattern of toxicity information.
 A key consideration is relevance to humans.
-Some effects observed in experimental animals are species specific, due to fundamental differences in biochemistry of physiology.
+Some effects observed in experimental animals are species specific, due to fundamental differences in biochemistry or physiology.
 Assessment of relevance to humans requires consideration of the MOA (Section 3.3).

-90. The set of characteristics including pathology, clinical chemistry and clinical signs comprising the toxicity pattern will be more apparent when multiple studies are reviewed.
+93. The set of characteristics including pathology, clinical chemistry and clinical signs comprising the toxicity pattern will be more apparent when multiple studies are reviewed.
 The concordance or otherwise between studies and between results in different sexes, species and strains, dose routes and whether exposure is acute or chronic can be assessed.

-91. For many adverse effects, when animals are exposed to a range of doses, there is a threshold on the dose-effect curve below which the adverse effect is unlikely to occur, owing to protective mechanisms in vivo.
+94. For many adverse effects, when animals are exposed to a range of doses, there is a threshold on the dose-effect curve below which the adverse effect is unlikely to occur, owing to protective mechanisms in vivo.
 A value for the dose levels where the effect is indistinguishable from "normal" background levels can be identified or estimated (for more information see Section 3.2.6).

-92. From such values, uncertainty (safety) factors are imposed to estimate a dose likely to be without appreciable effect in humans.
-Typically, this is a 100-fold default factor to take into account inter-species extrapolation, which includes differences in absorption, distribution, metabolism and excretion, and the existence of sensitive human individuals.
-This is generally regarded to be protective and may be reduced if reliable scientific evidence is available (Dourson et al., 1996).
+95. To such values, uncertainty (safety) factors are imposed to estimate a dose likely to be without appreciable effect in humans.
+Typically, this is a 100-fold default factor to take into account potential inter-species differences, which includes differences in absorption, distribution, metabolism and excretion, and interindividual variability, the possible existence of sensitive human individuals.
+This factor is generally regarded to be protective but may (and indeed should) be modified if reliable scientific evidence is available (Dourson et al., 1996).

-93. Irrespective of the quality of animal studies, the process of extrapolating the results to humans is an uncertain one (ECETOC, 2009).
+96. Irrespective of the quality of animal studies, the process of extrapolating the results to humans is an uncertain one (ECETOC, 2009).